notnotnotveg/notnotnotveg.github.io/_posts/2026-02-19-lna-port-scanning.md

 ## Summary

 LNA's TCP probe, the mechanism that decides _whether to show the prompt_, runs before the user sees anything.
 That probe leaks port state.
-Open ports stall; closed ports reject instantly.
+Open ports stall, closed ports reject instantly.
 The delta is measurable from JavaScript with no special permissions.

 Allow, Block, or ignore : it doesn't matter.
 By the time the prompt appears, the scan is already done.